Niels-NTG/gdmc_http_interface/README.md

 ## Automated installation (recommended)

-Custom Minecraft launchers such as [Modrinth App](https://modrinth.com/app) or [Prism Launcher](https://prismlauncher.org/) make it easy to create separate instances of the game and can automatically install the mods you want for you, including any dependencies these mods may require such as modding frameworks.
+Custom Minecraft launchers such as [Modrinth App](https://modrinth.com/app) or [Prism Launcher](https://prismlauncher.org/) make it easy to create separate instances of the game and can automatically install the mods you want for you, including dependencies if needed.

 The following instructions are for the Modrinth App, but other custom launchers will follow similar steps.